-- All staff praise, reward and sanction consistently. - Verbal acknowledgement of children's efforts.

-• Children are given stars, stickers and certificates for good work, good behaviour, acts of kindness, being a good friend and for trying their best.

-• They share their work with other teachers and the Head of School.

-• Star of the week plays a very important role in the classroom and children are praised by the teacher and other staff members.

-• WOW certificates are awarded for outstanding achievement in all areas of the curriculum to individual children at the 'WOW Assembly' supporting our positive approach and reinforcing good behaviour thereby celebrating all children's achievements, raising self-esteem and self-confidence
+- All staff praise, reward and sanction consistently. - Verbal acknowledgement of children's efforts. - Children are given stars, stickers and certificates for good work, good behaviour, being a good friend and for trying their best. - They share their work with other teachers and the Head Teacher - Star of the week plays a very important role in the classroom and children are praised by the teacher and other staff members. - Star of the week helps to take Wilson, the school dog, for a walk with the Head of School. - WOW certificates are awarded for outstanding achievement in all areas of the curriculum to individual children at the 'WOW Assembly' supporting our positive approach and reinforcing good behaviour thereby celebrating all children's achievements, raising self-esteem and self-confidence